ECC-BFMC/Documentation/source/data/computer.rst

 * :doc:`Computer setup <computer/setup>`

-  - Info about raspberry
+  - Describing the setup for the computer code

 * :doc:`Computer Testing <computer/testing>`

-  - Info about raspberry
+  - Describing the setup for the computer simulated servers and devices!

 * :doc:`Demo <computer/demo>`

-  - Info about raspberry
+  - Describing the setup for the computer demo code.

 * :doc:`Dashboard <computer/dashboard>`

-  - Info about raspberry
+  - Describing the setup for the computer demo code.

 This is the sum of codes that have to be run on the computer side, either if it's for testing purposes (testing the V2X systems), the demo,